mlhartme/stool/main/documentation.md

 #### DESCRIPTION

 Checks if the `expire` date of the stage has passes or the `quota` exceeded.
-If so, and if `-repair` is specified, the stage is stopped (and also removed if expired for more than autoremove days).
+If so, and if `-repair` is specified, the stage is stopped (and also removed if expired for more than autoRemove days).
 And if `-email` is specified, a notification mail is sent as configured by the notify property.

 Also checks DNS settings.

-Also performs log rotation: logs a gzipped and removed after 90 days.
+Also performs log rotation: logs are gzipped and removed after 90 days.

 Also checks Stool's locking system for stale locks and, if `-repair` is specified, removed them.